OctopusDeploy/blog/blog/2025-04/kubernetes-live-object-status/index.md

 ## How we built it
 To facilitate a potentially large flow of new data coming to Octopus Server a separate and non-disruptive web host runs alongside the main host.
 This isolation level gives us confidence that this is an additive feature and if there are performance complications they will be isolated and managed with minimal impact on Octopus Server's regular operations.

-The cluster-based monitoring capability uses two values to identify the incoming request: the client certificate thumbprint and an installation ID in the request headers.
-Octopus Server uses a long-lived bearer token as a shared secret for authentication, which is generated when the monitoring capability installs in the cluster and registers with Octopus Server.
+The cluster-based monitoring capability uses two values to identify the incoming request.
+The client certificate thumbprint and an installation ID in the request headers.
+Octopus Server uses a long-lived bearer token as a shared secret for authentication.
+The token is generated when the monitoring capability installs in the cluster and registers with Octopus Server.
 This token will be rotatable by customers and only be valid for use on the gRPC endpoint.

 This allowed us to build gRPC services to handle the data flowing from the monitoring agent in the Kubernetes clusters. [gRPC](https://grpc.io/) is a modern open-source high-performance Remote Procedure Call (RPC) framework.
 This is the first time we’re using gRPC as part of an Octopus feature.